sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 ### Near Duplicate Detection Method

-The initial automatic search for duplicates was followed by a careful manual review of duplicate candidates images.
+The initial automatic search for duplicates was followed by a careful manual review of duplicate candidate images.
 After the review, each image was classified into one of the following near-duplicate groups.

 **Image Augmentations**: images that result from various transformations applied to an original image, such as cropping, resizing, blurring, adding text, rotating, mirroring, or changing colors.
 An example is shown below.